Life Insurance Bonus Calculation

 When is the Bonus Paid?

-Life insurance policy bonuses are generally announced and included annually, but the actual payment of the bonus is determined by the policy form.
+Wondering how is bonus calculated?
+Well, life insurance policy bonuses are generally announced and included annually, but the actual payment of the bonus is determined by the policy form.

 Picture this: you’ve been paying premiums year after year, and as your policy matures or if an unfortunate event occurs, those silent accumulations make their grand appearance.
-That’s your bonus—loyal, cumulative, and performance-driven.
+That’s your bonus, loyal, cumulative, and performance-driven.
 While the bonus is calculated yearly, it stays parked until the moment it matters most.

-• On Maturity: The bonus gets paid along with the sum assured when the policy reaches maturity.
+• On Maturity: The bonus gets paid along with the sum assured when the policy reaches maturity

 • On Death: In case of the death of the policyholder within the policy period, the bonus so far earned is paid in addition to the death benefit.

-• On Surrender (Selective Cases): In exceptional cases and as per policy conditions, a lower bonus can be payable on surrender of the policy.
+• On Surrender (Selective Cases): In exceptional cases and as per policy conditions, a lower bonus can be payable on surrender of the policy

 It should be noted that not all policies promise a bonus annually.
 The payment depends on the financial performance of the insurance company and other external factors.